NebulousLabs/Sia/doc/API.md

 'rpcsettingscalls' is the number of RPCs to the host that requested the host's settings.

+'rpcunrecognizedcalls' is the number of RPCs to the host that used unrecognized identifiers.

 'rpcuploadcalls' is the number of RPCs to the host that tried to upload a file.